 It focuses on the expansive railroad history of the area to provide an in-depth examination of its scope.
 Thankfully, you typically don’t have to book ahead at Railtown 1897 State Historic Park.

 However, you can book interactive field trips with your children, explore activities centers for kids and adults, learn more about railroad safety, explore a fun Laboratory of Learning, and visit the student-designed digital exhibit.

 You may also see professional actors acting out unique historical situations that will entertain you and your children.
 However, you can also explore the museum at your own pace.

 Columbia State Park celebrates the region’s gold mining history and is one of the top attractions booked on Expedia Group Company.
 Located in nearby Columbia, it covers many California things and fun facts.

-For example, it explores how and why Columbia was the second-largest city and California and how it survived fire, vandalism, and the death of gold mining in the area.
+For example, it explores how and why Columbia was the second-largest city in California and how it survived fire, vandalism, and the death of gold mining in the area.

 The history buff in your family will love doing California things in the lovely green space in Columbia State Park, like tasting authentic hand-dipped chocolates, taking stagecoach rides, listening to authentic music in historic saloons, or experiencing authentic reproductions from professional actors.

-The park itself is free to visit, thankfully, though these special events may require small fees with free cancellation options if needed.
+Thankfully, The park is free to visit, though these special events may require small fees with free cancellation options if needed.